Confining potential in holographic bottom-up QCD from WKB: Rydberg-Klein-Rees procedure for holography

-We use $V^*$ to denote the potential calculated using WKB from the full bottom-up holographic potential $V(z)$, which can be written as
+We use $V^*$ to denote the potential calculated using WKB from the full bottom-up holographic potential $V(z)$, which can be written as:

-Comparing with \ref{holographic-pot}, $V^*(z)$ depends only on the dilaton field, and for large $z$ gives the main contribution for higher states, so, in this case, we can approximate \ref{holographic-pot} by $V^*(z)$ with turning points in zero and in $z(V^*)$ to get mass spectra for radial excitations.
-This fact simplifies a lot our procedure because we can use the RKR method to obtain $V^*(z)$ just considering \ref{RKR1}, which in our case is:
+Compared to the expression \eqref{holographic-pot-1}, the potential $V^*(z)$ is solely dependent on the dilaton field, and for large $z$.
+It also provides the primary contribution for higher states.
+Thus, in this case, we can approximate \eqref{holographic-pot-1} by $V^*(z)$ with turning points in $z=0$ and $z=z(V^*)$ to calculate the mass spectrum for radial excitations.
+This fact significantly simplifies our procedure since we can employ the RKR method to obtain $V^*(z)$ by merely considering the equation \eqref{RKR1}, which is applicable in our case as:

-As $M^2=M^2 (n)$, we can change the integration variable in the last integral by considering that in the turning points, we have $M^2(n) = V^*$ and $M^{2}_{n_{min}} \sim 0$.
-Focusing on the turning points for large $z$ (higher radial excitations), we obtain the following integral to the turning points:
+Since $M^2=M^2 (n)$, we can change the integration variable in the last integral by considering the turning points $M^2(n) = V^*$ and $M^{2}_{n_{min}} \sim 0$.
+Focusing on the large $z$ (higher radial excitations), we obtain the following integral:

-Thus, we can infer the large $z$ behavior of the potential near the turning points using just one RKR equation and then extract a dilaton.
+Therefore, using a single RKR equation allows one to deduce the asymptotic behavior of the potential near the turning points, thereby enabling the extraction of a dilaton.